eyob721/alx-low_level_programming/0x08-recursion/README.md

 ## Mandatory

 -   0-puts_recursion.c
     -   prints a string, followed by a new line, using recursion.
-Similar to the function puts().
+Similar to the function <i>puts</i>.
 -   1-print_rev_recursion.c
     -   prints a string in reverse.
 -   2-strlen_recursion.c